Boundary Dam Power Station: Carbon capture and storage demonstration project

 All of these concerns are compounded by a lack of transparency: As of 2015 the project operators had not presented any financial or environmental performance numbers.

 In July 2018, SaskPower announced that it would not retrofit Units 4 and 5 with CCS, with minister responsible Dustin Duncan saying that the units were approaching their mandated shut down in 2024 and that natural gas is a cheaper option.
+Any units without CCS would have to be retired by 2030 under federal regulations.

 Capital cost

 In February 2008 the Saskatchewan government announced that it would proceed with a 7-year reconstruction and repowering of Boundary Dam's Unit 3.
 The initial project cost was C$1.24 billion out of which C$240-million was from the federal government.
 Budget over-runs have led to the plant having a total cost of some $C 1.5 billion.

 Revenue

 Other than the generation of electricity, the plant will have several by-products which will generate revenue.

 Carbon dioxide

-The facility will capture 90 percent of total carbon dioxide emissions from Unit 3 or one million tonnes annually.
+The facility planned to capture 90 percent of total carbon dioxide emissions from Unit 3 or one million tonnes annually.
+However reports state that less than 90% of total carbon dioxide emissions are being captured.

 Most of the total annual carbon dioxide capture volume, at least for the first ten years of the project, was sold to Alberta-based Cenovus Energy, the operator of the Weyburn Oil Field.
 SaskPower has not publicly disclosed the sale price but Minister Boyd has stated that it is "in the range of" $25 per tonne.
 Annual revenue from carbon dioxide sales is thus estimated at $25 million.
 Cenovus Energy used the carbon dioxide mainly for field injection work to increase crude oil production before its Saskatchewan operations were sold to Whitecap Resources.